ayu5hi36/Bankers-Algorithm/README.md

 You can find an example of the Banker's Algorithm simulation in the `Input_Output.pdf` file.
 It includes the input and output screenshots of the simulation.

-## Deployment

-The project has been deployed and you can access it [here](https://arunimabarik75.github.io/Bankers-Algorithm/).